void-ripper/mccloud/README.md

 + Does not waste your electricity, like other algorithms.
 + Secp256k1 for public and private keys for each node.
 + Nodes communicated via AES-256-CBC.
-+ Zstd compresses data blocks.
++ Zstd compressed data blocks.
 + Uses Borsh for serialization.

 ## Example